newrelic/elixir_agent/README.md

 New Relic has open-sourced this project to enable monitoring of `Elixir` applications.
 This project is provided AS-IS WITHOUT WARRANTY OR SUPPORT, although you can report issues and contribute to the project here on GitHub.

 ## Contributing
 We'd love to get your contributions to improve the elixir agent!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
+If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at [open-source@newrelic.com](mailto:open-source@newrelic.com).

 ## Installation